vnigam1985/AzureCloudPlatform/proxyMonitoring-ps/ProxyTcpMonitor.md

 This project deploys two PowerShell-based Azure Functions in an Azure Function App (`ProxyMonitorFunctionApp`) within an App Service Environment (ASE) to monitor a proxy:
 1. **ProxyMonitor**: Performs HTTP monitoring by accessing five public URLs every 10 seconds through a specified proxy URL, validating the proxy’s server certificate with CA and root CA certificates stored in the **LocalMachine** certificate store, and logging metrics to a Log Analytics table (`ProxyMonitorLogs_CL`).
-2. **TcpProxyMonitor**: Performs TCP monitoring on the proxy’s host and port every 10 seconds, logging metrics to a separate Log Analytics table (`TcpProxyMonitorLogs_CL`) without certificate validation.
+2. **TcpProxyMonitor**: Performs TCP monitoring on multiple proxy hosts and ports every 10 seconds, logging metrics to a separate Log Analytics table (`TcpProxyMonitorLogs_CL`) without certificate validation.

 Both functions use a user-assigned managed identity (`ProxyMonitorIdentity`) for authentication with the Logs Ingestion API and send logs to a Log Analytics workspace (`ProxyMonitorWorkspace`) using a shared Data Collection Endpoint (DCE).